-The HTML5 export now supports interactive software simulations and ttkf provides tools to create a fitting tutorial control for your needs. ttkf experts might ask: Do I now have to add that tutorial control individually on each step once I have completed a recording?
+The HTML5 export now supports interactive software simulations and tts performance suite provides tools to create a fitting tutorial control for your needs.
+Long-time authors might ask: Do I now have to add that tutorial control individually on each step once I have completed a recording?
 The answer is: no!

-An extension in ttkf 2017 allows to insert template objects automatically during the recording without the need for manual work: the so-called 'Recording Master'.
+An extension in tts performance suite 2017 allows to insert template objects automatically during the recording without the need for manual work: the so-called 'Recording Master'.
 In the configuration, this step template is defined as having a special property: It includes any object templates, such as a tutorial control object template at a specific position on the step.
-As soon as you start a new recording and set the new document property "E-Learning extended $\rightarrow$ Apply Recording Master" on true, this 'Recording Master' along with its embedded tutorial control template will automatically be put on top of each simulation step, along with the comment text and all navigation elements.
+As soon as you start a new recording and set the new document property "E-learning extended \rightarrow Apply Recording Master" on true, this 'Recording Master' along with its embedded tutorial control template will automatically be put on top of each simulation step, along with the comment text and all navigation elements.

 Please be aware that this only works for new recordings.
-In order to migrate legacy content to HTML5 it would be necessary to insert a tutorial control object template onto each step, flip the switch to HTML5 in the document properties and you are done.
-(Pro-Tip: The function "Insert template into multiple steps" in the tab "test questions" might speed up the process significantly.)
+In order to migrate legacy content to HTML5, it would be necessary to insert a tutorial control object template onto each step, flip the switch to HTML5 in the document properties and you are done.
+(Pro-tip: The "Insert template into multiple steps" function on the "test questions" tab might speed up the process significantly.)